South Korean leader lands in Japan for first visit in 12 years for fence-mending summit - KTVZ

 That led to rising tensions between the two sides, with Japan restricting exports of materials used in memory chips, and South Korea scrapping its military intelligence-sharing agreement with Tokyo during the presidency of Moon.

-But the Yoon administration has been striving to improve relations between Seoul and Tokyo — even if it means pushing back against domestic public pressure on contentious, highly emotional issues like the compensation plan.
+But the Yoon administration has been striving to improve relations — even if it means pushing back against domestic public pressure on contentious, highly emotional issues like the compensation plan.

 Apart from the growing North Korean nuclear threat, China appears to have been a big factor in Yoon’s willingness to face the domestic backlash over the compensation deal, said Atkinson, the expert in Seoul.